graeme-lockley/leancore-eventstore/docs/design.md

 #### Creating a topic

-The control plane has an endpoint for creating a topic.
+The control plane has a command endpoint for creating a topic.
 The endpoint is defined as follows:

 ```
 POST /api/v1/topics